Welcome......to my

 helping to develop higher ed-community partnership programs and to facilitate

 community-based research projects.
+But I also work with community groups to support their capacity development.
 My expertise includes:

 - planning process facilitation

-- participatory research design and facilitation
+- community-based research design and facilitation

 - empowerment evaluation